bastienvty/netsecfs/README.md

 The file system is now mounted at `/tmp/nsfs` as user `test`.

 To get a list of all available commands, type `help`.

+We recommend to use the [DB Browser for SQLite](https://sqlitebrowser.org/) to inspect the content of the databases.
+It works on both Ubuntu and macOS.

 ## Warning